Reverse Sear Steak

-This reverse sear steak is the foolproof way of cooking thick steaks and yields the most gorgeous crust.
-Minimal prep is needed and perfectly cooked meat every single time.
+This reverse sear ribeye is the foolproof way of cooking this thick steak and yields the most gorgeous crust.
+Minimal prep is needed, and the meat is perfectly cooked every time.

-There is nothing worse than badly cooked steak.
-To guarantee perfectly cooked steaks, we cook it using a few tried and tested methods.
-These include air fryer steak, sous vide steak, and reverse searing it.
+There is nothing worse than badly cooked ribeye steak.
+To guarantee perfectly cooked steaks, I cook them using a few tried and tested methods.
+These include pan seared steak, air fryer steak, sous vide steak, and reverse searing it.

-Reverse sear steak is one of the best ways to cook a steak to ensure it is moist and juicy inside with a flawlessly crispy crust.
+Reverse searing the meat is one of the best ways to cook it to ensure it is moist and juicy inside with a flawlessly crispy crust.

 Table of Contents

-• It creates the perfect crust.
+• It creates a beautiful crust.
 Cooking the steak in the oven dehydrates its surface.
 Thus, searing the steak in hot butter for only a minute per side is enough to create the most incredible crust.

 • No need to make a sauce.
 As the steak cooks in the oven, it releases lots of flavorful juices.
 These pan drippings are the perfect sauce to drizzle over the steak when serving it (we often do this with cast iron steak and flat iron steak).